Micuks/DistDiagDemo/README.md

 ## Features

 - Real-time metrics monitoring and visualization
+  - Statistical fluctuation detection with visual indicators
+  - Intelligent formatting of metric values with appropriate units
+  - Smart display of technical metrics with tooltips
 - Anomaly injection for testing and validation
 - Workload management and performance optimization
   - Multiple workload types support: